 Practical Implications for Your Pirouette Training

-3) Total time matters
+3) Overall time issues

-4) You got this!
+4) You obtained this!

-Are you just as fascinated and obsessed by the implications of the study as I am?
-Have you considered yourself a non-turner before, and does this scientific evidence help you change your mind about it?
-I will definitely start adding more rotations to my training, preferably in my kitchen area Link to the original paper:
+Are you equally as interested as well as obsessed by the ramifications of the study as I am?
+Have you considered on your own a non-turner before, and also does this scientific evidence assist you transform your mind about it?
+I will most definitely start adding more turnings to my training, preferably in my kitchen area Link to the original paper: